Theorem V: Consciousness is a Special Kind of Reentrant Signaling State

 Figure 6.3.
 Consciousness with and without a special reentrant signaling state (SP = Signaling pattern)

 Therefore, the consciousness neural process cannot have those particular effects without creating this specific signaling state, that is, without producing the conscious awareness and experience (Figure 6.3B).
-Even if it produces the unconscious awareness and experience of the same thing (i.e., the awareness and experience without the awareness of what the phenomenal characteristics of that thing are like occurring), the signaling state and its effects will be different.
+Even if it produces the unconscious awareness and experience of the same thing (i.e., the awareness and experience of that thing without the awareness of what the phenomenal characteristics of that thing are like occurring), the signaling state and its effects will be different.

 In conclusion, consciousness, as it is (i.e., conscious awareness and experiences, with awareness of what the phenomenal characteristics are like occurring), occurs in the nervous system because, in this form, it has particular effects on the nervous system and thus has particular functions in the nervous system.
 If it were not in this form (i.e., without awareness of what the phenomenal characteristics are like occurring), these particular effects and functions would not occur.